opensearch-project/security/TRIAGING.md

 Meetings are lightly structured as follows:

 1. Announcements: If there are any announcements to be made they will happen at the start of the meeting.
-2. Review of new issues: The meetings always start with reviewing all [untriaged](https://github.com/opensearch-project/security/issues?q=is%3Aissue+is%3Aopen+label%3Auntriaged) issues.
+2. Review of new issues: The meetings always start with reviewing all untriaged issues for the [security](https://github.com/opensearch-project/security/issues?q=is%3Aissue+is%3Aopen+label%3Auntriaged) repo and [security-dashboards](https://github.com/opensearch-project/security-dashboards-plugin/issues?q=is%3Aissue+is%3Aopen+-label%3Atriaged) repo.
 We will also provide an opportunity for any issues introduced since the last meeting but already triaged to be discussed.
-3. Sprint backlog review: Next, we will review persisting issues in the [sprint backlog](https://github.com/opensearch-project/security/issues?q=is%3Aissue+is%3Aopen+label%3A%22sprint+backlog%22), checking to see that issues have not gone stale or been addressed.
+3. Sprint backlog review: Next, we will review persisting issues in the sprint backlog for the [security](https://github.com/opensearch-project/security/issues?q=is%3Aissue+is%3Aopen+label%3A%22sprint+backlog%22) repo and [security-dashboards](https://github.com/opensearch-project/security-dashboards-plugin/issues?q=is%3Aopen+is%3Aissue+label%3A%22sprint+backlog%22) repo, checking to see that issues have not gone stale or been addressed.
-4. Backlog review: Finally, any remaining time will be spent reviewing the [backlog](https://github.com/opensearch-project/security/issues?q=is%3Aissue+is%3Aopen+label%3Atriaged+-label%3A%22sprint+backlog%22).
+4. Backlog review: Finally, any remaining time will be spent reviewing the [security](https://github.com/opensearch-project/security/issues?q=is%3Aissue+is%3Aopen+label%3Atriaged+-label%3A%22sprint+backlog%22) repo and [security-dashboards](https://github.com/opensearch-project/security-dashboards-plugin/issues?q=is%3Aopen+is%3Aissue+label%3Atriaged+-label%3A%22sprint+backlog%22+) repo.

 There is no specific ordering within each category.